 In celebration of Engineering Week: 2014, Mr. J. Brett Williams- Senior Vice President and General Manager for the Northeast region - and Mr. David Boers – Associate and Program Manager in Burns & McDonnell’s Transmission and Distribution division- will provide students with a comprehensive view of the electric generation and transmission market and its evolution into the 21st century.

-Please save the date of Thursday, April 17th, to join Yale Climate & Energy Institute for a critical look at the world of energy in 20 years.
-Jumping off from today’s energy projections, speakers and panelists will examine key countries, sectors, technologies and policies that may disrupt conventional predictions and dramatically change the world’s energy mix by the year 2030.
+Please join Yale Climate & Energy Institute in Kroon Hall on April 17th for Energy/Future: A critical look at the world of energy in 2030.
+Jumping off from today’s projections, a distinguished international group of experts from industry, government, universities and NGOs will examine key countries, sectors, technologies and policies that may disrupt conventional views and dramatically change the world of energy within the next 15 years.